Shijie-Xiao/Shijie-Xiao.github.io/_pages/about.md

   limit: 3
 ---

-🌍 Hi, I’m Shijie from Wuhan, China.
+🌍 Hi, I am Shijie from Wuhan, China.

 📸 I like photography

 ⚽ I'm a passionate football fan and supporter of FC Bayern Munich

 🎓 I am MS. student in **ECE @ Georgia Tech** and gained BS.
 Degree in **AIA @ HUST**.